Man deported to France under returns deal re-enters UK on small boat

 “Individuals who are returned under the pilot and subsequently attempt to re-enter the UK illegally will removed.”

-Sir Keir is meeting with Western Balkans leaders on Wednesday as the UK seeks to agree further measures to bring down the number of migrants arriving illegally.
+Sir Keir met with Western Balkans leaders on Wednesday as the UK seeks to agree further measures to bring down the number of migrants arriving illegally.

 Some 22,000 people were smuggled by gangs last year along routes through the region, which has become increasingly important to tackling illegal migration across Europe.